PeacekeeprNetRunner/bulk-rename.py/README.md

 # usage: python3 bulk-rename.py (file)/(path)
 # The new folder will be created alongside the program, so it's probably best to just move bulk-rename with the folder you want to duplicate.
 ALthough it's not necessary.

-# A test folder is held alongside to do some testing with.
+# An image and text file is held alongside to do some testing with.